rrnyquist/ebenezer/_Scripture/ESV/54_I_Timothy.md

 and Adam was not deceived, but the woman was deceived and became a transgressor. ^0214

-Yet she will be saved through childbearing — if they continue in faith and love and holiness, with self-control. ^0215
+Yet she will be saved through childbearing--if they continue in faith and love and holiness, with self-control. ^0215

-The saying is trustworthy : If anyone aspires to the office of overseer, he desires a noble task. ^0301
+The saying is trustworthy: If anyone aspires to the office of overseer, he desires a noble task. ^0301

 Therefore an overseer must be above reproach, the husband of one wife, sober-minded, self-controlled, respectable, hospitable, able to teach, ^0302